Email Tips: Top 10 Strategies for Writing Effective Email

 Recognize that attachments

-• may require your recipient to have certain software installed (such as Microsoft Publisher or Apple’s Pages)
+• can require specific apps (such as Microsoft Publisher or Apple’s Pages) that your recipient may not have installed

 When we send text messages to our friends, we expect a lot of back-and-forth.
 But professionals who use email don’t enjoy getting a cryptic message from an email address they don’t recognize.